-Fire and rescue services should ensure that their incident command policies recognise leadership behaviours and the responses they elicit.
-Each fire and rescue service should ensure that it adequately prepares their incident commanders to undertake their role.
+- Ensure that their incident command policies recognise leadership behaviours and the responses they elicit

+- Ensure that they adequately prepare incident commanders to undertake their role.
 The incident commander's success in delivering a successful resolution is heavily influenced by their leadership knowledge, skills and attributes.

-Fire and rescue services should ensure that their leaders:
+- Ensure that their leaders:

 - Are self-aware

 - Display and instil confidence

 - Demonstrate and foster trust

 - Foster two-way communication

 - Understand the use of authority

 - Set expectations and standards

-The leadership relationship begins before attending an incident.
-Fire and rescue services should be aware that the culture of their organisation can influence behaviours both on and off the incident ground.
+- Be aware that the culture of their organisation can influence behaviours on and off the incident ground.
 This may affect the way in which incident commanders lead the incident to a resolution and the way in which crews respond.

-Fire and rescue services should consider their organisational culture and its influence on incident command.
+- Consider their organisational culture and its influence on incident command; the leadership relationship begins before attending an incident

+- Demonstrate leadership behaviours that instil confidence, foster trust and promote two-way communication - Apply the most appropriate leadership behaviours, technical knowledge and command skills to resolve an incident

+• Be prepared to adopt a leadership role at multi-agency incidents